Differences in Colonies-

 - 2 major ways in which The New England colonies differ from the other colonies:

 1.)
-Religiously and culturally homogeneous
+Religiously and culturally

 2.)
 People were grouped together into towns